 Convertible securities are subject to the risks affecting both equity and fixed income securities, including market, credit, liquidity, and interest rate risk.
 Convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality and less potential for gains or capital appreciation in a rising stock market than equity securities.
-They tend to be more volatile than other fixed income securities, and the markets for convertible securities have below investment grade credit ratings and are subject to increased credit and liquidity risks.
+They tend to be more volatile than other fixed income securities, and the markets for convertible securities may be less liquid than markets for common stocks or bonds.
+Many convertible securities have below investment grade credit ratings and are subject to increased credit and liquidity risks.
 Synthetic convertible securities and convertible structured notes may present a greater degree of market risk, and may be more volatile, less liquid and more difficult to price accurately than less complex securities.
 These factors may cause a Fund to perform poorly compared to other funds, including funds that invest exclusively in fixed income securities.